TimMikeladze/use-octokit/examples/nextjs/README.md

 # Read these instructions first

-1. In the root directory of this repository run `yarn build`
+1. In the root directory of this repository run `yarn install && yarn build`
 1. In `examples/nextjs` copy `.env.template` to `.env` and fill in the values.
 You can find more info on registering a GitHub app [here](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app).
 1. Run `yarn install` to install dependencies.
 1. Run `yarn link:self` to link the local `use-octokit` package.